Taking care of yourself

 - Be hopeful that they will regain a sense of power and self determination in the future

 - Help them to get professional help, particularly if you think they might hurt themselves

-- If you are the first person they tell write down the date and time and factual information if they intend to tell the police because you may be a witness to their first disclosure of being abused.
+- If you are the first person they tell, write down the date, time and factual information if they intend to tell the police; you may be a witness to their first disclosure of being abused.

 - Know your own limits and be honest about what you can do to help and what you cannot do.
 Help them to get support from other people as well as yourself.